 Written February 1, 2021

 All contractors and consultants should sign independent contractor agreements.
-The agreement is different from, and often more complex than, the employee offer letter, and should include confidential information and invention assignment provisions similar to those used with employees.
-I recommend that companies have different forms of such agreements for different types of contractors (for example, technical versus non-technical consultants) in order to avoid complicated legal agreements for those consultants or advisors who will not play a role in creating intellectual property.
+This agreement is different from, and often more complex than, the employee offer letter, and should include confidential information and invention assignment provisions similar to those used with employees.
+We recommend that companies have different forms of such agreements for different types of contractors (for example, technical versus non-technical consultants) in order to avoid complicated legal agreements for those consultants or advisors who will not play a role in creating intellectual property.

 Whether paid or unpaid, interns should also sign a service agreement.
 If they are working on intellectual property, the agreement must include confidential information and inventions assignment provisions.

 Startups often do not pay cash to founders and early executives and such arrangements often violate state and federal minimum wage laws.
 The liability can be significant and can affect funding down the line.
 So pay everyone at least the minimum wage.

 600 Third Avenue, Second Floor

 This website is a public resource for general information.
 Nothing on this website should be used as a source of legal or tax advice.
 Each legal problem is different, and past performance does not guarantee future results.